 The American Society of Home Inspectors released a list of home survival tips to help reduce stress during the holidays.
 Here are their tips:

-Clean your gutters and downspouts – Gutters and downspouts play an important role in diverting water away from foundation walls.
-Clean them before the winter weather sets in to keep your basement dry and leak free.
+#1 Clean your gutters and downspouts – Gutters and downspouts play an important role in diverting water away from foundation walls.
+Clean them before the winter weather sets in to keep your basement dry and leak-free.

 #8 Test your electrical circuit shut-off switch – Plug outdoor decorations into circuits protected by ground fault circuit interrupters.
 Ensure that the circuit shuts off properly by using a nightlight or radio.
 Click the circuit button.
 If it clicks and the nightlight or radio stays on, the circuit has not shut off.
-Consider contacting an Certified Inspector to evaluate the problem.
+Consider contacting a Certified Inspector to evaluate the problem.

 Note: ASHI encourages homeowners who are unfamiliar with or uncomfortable performing any of the tasks listed above to hire a professional.